EllisK-L/File-Sorter/README.md

 # File-Sorter
-A simple program that sorts files, currently just on creation dates
+A simple program that sorts files, currently just on modified dates